HaydnVH/Witchcraft/CodingStandard.md

 # Language

-The Witchcraft project is written in Modern C++, specifically C++ 20.
+The Witchcraft project is written in Modern C++, specifically C++ 23.
 [This page](https://en.cppreference.com/w/cpp/compiler_support) has tables describing compiler support for various C++ core and library features.
-The compilers that we care about are MSVC and GCC, so any feature that is well-supported by both may be used, which is the majority of C++ 20.
+The compilers that we care about are MSVC and GCC, so any feature that is well-supported by both may be used, which is the majority of C++ 20 and some of C++ 23.
 The following notable exceptions remain a challenge for cross-platform development and should be avoided (for now):
-- `std::format` isn't available on GCC until version 13, which has yet to release as of the time of this writing (2023-03-04).
 - Modules only have partial support on GCC and still have issues on MSVC, and so should be avoided.

 Features of modern C++ should be used liberally, such as `auto`, ranged-based `for` loops, lambda functions, and so on.
-These features, once familiar to a programmer, make code easier to read, write, reason, and debug.
+These features (once familiar to a programmer) make code easier to read, write, reason, and debug.

 ## Compilers & Build System

 Witchcraft is built using CMake version 3.19 or newer.
 This is the minimum version that supports `CMakePresets.json`, which is required for proper building.
 Beyond the contents of this repository, the following installations are required:
 - On Windows, install the latest version of Visual Studio 2022 and make sure development environmnents for C++ and CMake are enabled.
 If you plan to cross-compile to Linux, ensure that the relevant package is enabled as well.
-- On Linux, you'll need CMake version 3.19 or newer and GCC version 1.11 or newer.
+- On Linux, you'll need CMake version 3.19 or newer and GCC version 13 or newer.
 This may be newer that what's available in your OS's standard app repository, and if so will need to be installed manually.
 You may also need a standard installation of `gdb`, `ninja`, and `zip`.
 - [Vulkan SDK](https://vulkan.lunarg.com/) is required.

 ## Included Dependencies

-In the `dependencies` directory of this repository are a number of third-party libraries which have been built, tested, and included for usage here.
-Only pre-built binary libraries and header files are present; see the [WitchcraftDependencies](https://github.com/HaydnVH/WitchcraftDependencies) repository for more information.
-Each of these libraries has a license which is compatible with the Witchcraft project; see the `licenses` directrory for details.
+Git submodule are used to handle as many third-party dependencies as possible.
+These can be found in the `submodules` directory.
+When you clone the Witchcraft repository, make sure you include the `--recursive` flag.

 # Naming Conventions